facebook

 Please note our withdrawal and refund policy below.
 The course commencement date is the 1st day of the semester.

-At least 14 calendar days before commencement of the course / module
+14 calendar days or more before commencement of the course/module Full refund of course fee

-Within 14 calendar days preceding the commencement of the course / module
+Less than 14 days calendar days before commencement of the course/module 50% refund of course fee

 Is there any financial aid or incentives that I can apply?